 All shrubs and ground cover will be irrigated.
 They will be low-maintenance and provide color and interest.
-They will be low in height to avoid obstructing views, to comply with clear vision standards, or spreading.
+They will be low in height to avoid obstructing views, to comply with City of Milwaukie Municipal Code, or spreading.
 Ground cover will tolerate foot traffic.
 Use native materials when possible.

-D. Street lights
+D. Streetlights

 The fixture types will be twin historic ornamental, single historic ornamental, and cobra head ornamental (Dark Sky).
 See specific street section standard drawings for required street lighting fixture type.
 Fixtures will be on PGE's approved list and approved by the City Engineer.
-In addition to meeting the street lighting requirements of Section 5.0091, the street lights will be staggered along each block and aligned at each corner.
-Street lights will be located near pedestrian crossings and combined with traffic pedestrian crossing signals where applicable.
+In addition to meeting the street lighting requirements of Section 5.0091, the streetlights will be staggered along each block and aligned at each corner.
+Streetlights will be located near pedestrian crossings and combined with traffic pedestrian crossing signals where applicable.
 See Standard Drawings 520 and 521 for street light placement at corners.